The Thin-walled Structures group, and Professor Schafer, work across these broad categories of research:

 Structural Engineering is the broad field in which the group works.
-Our efforts generally focus on building structures, but the group has worked on bridges, towers, racks, cars and numerous other structural systems.
+Our efforts generally focus on building structures and more recently wind tower support structures, but the group has worked on bridges, towers, racks, cars, buried structures and numerous other structural systems.
 Professor Schafer is a Fellow of the American Society of Civil Engineers – Structural Engineering Institute.

 Structural Stability is the consideration of buckling and geometric nonlinearity in the performance of structures – our group contributes in this area extensively and Professor Schafer is a past Chair of the Structural Stability Research Council.

 Structural Reliability is the consideration of uncertainty in the design of structural systems, our group has worked in this area primarily in relation to cold-formed steel framing and system reliability, with works such as this one.
 Recognizing the need for robust statistical characterization of inputs we have performed fundamental work on imperfections and residual stresses in cold-formed steel members to better inform stochastic models and reliability studies.

 Thin-walled Structures are the class of structures in which stability and geometric nonlinearity of the components that form a section typically drive the response.
 The group works broadly in this area and Professor Schafer is past North American Editor of the journal Thin-walled Structures.
 The team has worked on thin-walled structures comprised from plastics, aluminum, cold-formed steel, hot-rolled steel, stainless steel, wood, bone, and more.